-Preparation of Agenda.

-The order of business for each meeting shall be as contained in the City Council agenda drafted by the City Secretary and approved by the Mayor.
-The agenda shall be list by topic of subjects to be considered by the City Council, and, in the case of regular and special called meetings, shall be available to the City Council not less than 72 hours prior to the meeting time.
+5.1 Preparation of Agenda.
+The order of business of each meeting shall be as contained in the City Council agenda drafted by the City Secretary and approved by the Mayor.
+The agenda shall be a listing by topic of subjects to be considered by the City Council, and, in the case of regular meetings, shall be available to the City Council and the public not less than 3 business days prior to the meeting time.

-The presiding officer can place any item on an agenda at his/her discretion.
-Similarly, upon the written request, including e- mail, of any two Councilmembers, the requested item shall be included on an agenda.
-Such requests by either the presiding officer or two (2) Councilmembers shall be submitted to the City Secretary no later than 12:00 p.m. on Wednesday prior to the following Monday's regular City Council meeting.
-Once an agenda item has been requested per the above, such agenda item can only be removed from the agenda by the person(s) who requested the item.
-Upon final completion by the City Secretary and approval by the Mayor, the Pre-Agenda for the next Council meeting shall be distributed to the full City Council no later than 4 p. m. on Wednesday, five (5) days prior to the next regularly scheduled Council meeting.
+5.1.1 The presiding officer has the discretion to place any item on an agenda.
+Similarly, upon the written request of any two Councilmembers, a requested item shall be included on an agenda.
+Such requests by either the presiding officer or two Councilmembers shall be submitted to the City Secretary no later than 12:00 p.m. on the Tuesday prior to the following Monday's regular City Council meeting.
+Once an agenda item has been requested per the above, such agenda item can only be removed from the agenda by the persons who requested the item.
+Upon final completion by the City Secretary and approval by the Mayor, the Pre-Agenda for the next Council meeting shall be distributed to the full City Council no later than 4 p. m. on Tuesday, four business days prior to the next regularly scheduled Council meeting.
 Once the Pre-Agenda has been distributed, no item can be removed from the agenda.